-The 2019-20 fiscal year has been a robust year when it comes to economic development and building activity.
-As we were going through the five-year projection this January, we had planned on continued robust development revenue and associated revenues for the general fund.
-We had to completely rethink these projections as we were thrust into the global Covid-19 pandemic.
-At this moment, while experts predict the pandemic will eventually subside, it is difficult to imagine something with more devastating ramifications for government leaders everywhere.
-While our volatile revenue streams related to development have been scaled back, we are more fortunate now than ever that the City has used prudent and conservative financial planning over the last decade so that we are in a solid position to weather this storm without cutbacks to service levels.
-The combination of well-funded reserves and zero debt allow us flexibility in the short term and buy us time to fully understand the reality our position going forward.
+The 2020-21 fiscal year has been a robust year when it comes to economic development and building activity.
+While the COVID pandemic has changed the way we work, it has not slowed down our progress or list of priority projects.
+This year, we have weathered the storms both literally and figuratively and remain well positioned going forward.
+While our volatile revenue streams related to development can be challenging to project, especially during times of uncertainty, we are more fortunate now than ever that the City has used prudent and conservative financial planning over the last decade so that we are in a solid position to move forward without cutbacks to service levels.
+The combination of well-funded reserves and zero debt provide us financial flexibility on large crucial projects and allow us to think big when planning for the future.